soobinrho/soobinrho/README.md

 #### Personal Dotfiles [[GitHub](https://github.com/soobinrho/dotfiles-personal)]

-Whenever I reset my computers, which are running on KDE Fedora, I use this repository to re-install everything.
-Installing these will give you the same look as shown below, which consists of my chosen styles and settings for
-Bash, Zsh, Konsole, Vim, and Neovim.
+This repository contains scripts and configurations that I use to set up my computers running KDE Fedora after a reset.
+The scripts and configurations in this repository allow me to customize the look and feel of my system, including the appearance of Bash, Zsh, Konsole, Vim, and Neovim.

 <img src="https://user-images.githubusercontent.com/19341857/184075267-9818b003-480e-4ceb-a172-f7e6a1d686c7.gif">